Forum Lecture Series

 Rebecca Battista, Director

 The Office of Student Research (OSR) works to promote and support research and creative activity of undergraduate and graduate students, particularly activities conducted in collaboration with members of the faculty at Appalachian State University.
-The primary functions of the OSR are: advocacy for student-faculty research; identifying and pursuing sources of external and internal support for that research; seeking, collecting and disseminating information regarding student-faculty research opportunities; cooperating with other campus units to identify or create research opportunities; coordinating the university’s annual Celebration of Student Research and Creative Endeavors; contributing to the UNC-General Administration Undergraduate Research Consortium; and participating in national dialogues/meetings devoted to promoting student research.
+The primary functions of the OSR include the following: advocating for faculty mentored student research and creative activities; identifying and pursuing sources of external and internal support for that research; seeking, collecting and disseminating information regarding student-faculty research/creative activity-opportunities; cooperating with other campus units to identify or create research opportunities; coordinating the university’s annual Celebration of Student Research and Creative Endeavors; contributing to the UNC-General Administration Undergraduate Research Consortium; and participating in national dialogues/meetings devoted to promoting student research.

 For more information, please contact the Office of Student Research at (828) 262-7655, Suite 251, Plemmons Student Union.